 Vous vous brossez les cheveux (You brush your hair)

-Sometimes more information needs to be added to the sentence for it to make sense.
-In contrary, if the reflexive pronouns are removed the meaning of the verb changes such as se server is ‘to use’ but without ‘se’, it means ‘to serve’.
+In these cases, additional words and information need to be added to the sentence for it to make sense.
+In contrary, if the reflexive pronouns are removed the meaning of the verb changes. ( se server means “to use” but without ‘se’, it means ‘to serve’)

-As we know Passé Composé conjugates with être and avoir.
-However, when it comes to reflexive verbs, the constructions happen with only être otherwise it takes avoir.
+As we know the Passé Composé conjugates with the auxiliary verbs être and avoir.
+However when it comes to reflexive verbs, the constructions happen with only être.

 Nous nous sommes assis à l’arrière (We sat at the back)

-- When there is direct object in the sentence then the action is directed there which means there needs to be no agreement such as Nous nous sommes brossé les dents (We brushed our teeth).
+- When there is a direct object in the sentence, there is no need for an agreement.
+For example: Nous nous sommes brossé les dents (We brushed our teeth).
 Here, les dents is the direct object which is receiving the action.

-In the original form as found within a dictionary, reflexive verbs have a fixed infinitive – se.
-But when combined with a sentence, they have to agree with the subject.
-As a rule, the reflexive pronoun needs to be with infinitive and not be placed before the conjugated verb.
+In their original form as found within a dictionary, reflexive verbs have a fixed infinitive: se.
+But when used in a sentence they have to agree with the subject.
+As a rule, the reflexive pronoun needs to always be before the infinitive verb.

 Se réveiller (to wake)